SixSunSets/Music-Genre-Classifier/notebooks/README.md

 More details here: [GTZAN Dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification/data)

 Each 30-second audio track from the GTZAN dataset was segmented into 10-second intervals, tripling the dataset size.
-The features (MFCCs) extracted from each segment were used as input for training machine learning models.
+The features (MFCCs) extracted from each segment were used as input for training machine learning models [1].

 <p align="center">
   <img src="https://github.com/user-attachments/assets/2a005970-5b98-45ad-b443-1f8929fe47be" width="750"/>